DavidGolunski/GoveeLightController/GoveeLightController/scripts/ReadMe.md

 1. The JSON is a collection of "Actions" (String)
 2. Each Action is an array of commands that can be executed
 3. A Command might need to have additional parameters to be valid
+4. You can add some selected if statements using "if" and one of the predefined variables

 ## Commands